yracnet/react-hsc/README.md

 ## Documentation

-The React-RSC docs are available at **https://yracnet.github.io/react-rsc/manual.html**.
+The React-HSC docs are available at **https://yracnet.github.io/react-hsc/manual.html**.

 ## Example

-The React-RSC docs are available at **https://yracnet.github.io/react-rsc/index.html**.
+The React-HSC docs are available at **https://yracnet.github.io/react-hsc/index.html**.